Mogadishu: Italian Somaliland (late 1800s–1960)

 In 1905, Italy made Mogadishu the capital of the newly established Italian Somaliland.
-The Italians subsequently referred to the city as Mogadiscio.
+The Italians subsequently spelled the name of the city as Mogadiscio.
 After World War I, the surrounding territory came under Italian control with some resistance.

-Thousands of Italians, Sicilians, and other people from the Italian empire began to settle in Mogadishu and founded small manufacturing companies across Somalia.
+Thousands of Italians and other people from the Italian empire began to settle in Mogadishu and founded small manufacturing companies across Somalia.
 They also developed some agricultural areas in the south near the capital, such as Janale and the Villaggio duca degli Abruzzi (present-day Jowhar).
 In the 1930s, new buildings and avenues were built.
 A 114 km narrow-gauge railway was laid from Mogadishu to Jowhar.
-An asphalted road, the Strada Imperiale, was also constructed and intended to link Mogadishu to Addis Ababa.
+An asphalt road, the Strada Imperiale, was also constructed and intended to link Mogadishu to Addis Ababa.

 In 1940, the Italo-Somali population numbered 22,000, accounting for over 44% of the city's population of 50,000 residents.
 Mogadishu remained the capital of Italian Somaliland throughout the latter polity's existence.
 In World War II it was captured by British forces in February 1941.

-After World War II Mogadishu was made the capital of the Trust Territory of Somaliland, an Italian administered fiduciary political entity under the ONU mandate, for ten years (1950–1960).
+After World War II Mogadishu was made the capital of the Trust Territory of Somaliland, an Italian administered fiduciary political entity under the UNO mandate, for ten years (1950–1960).